-4.1 Key cybersecurity guidance and criteria for critical infrastructure sectors
+4.1 Key Cybersecurity Guidance and Criteria for Critical Infrastructure Sectors

-Many countries have specific laws or guidance to cover such critical infrastructure sectors.
+Many countries have specific laws or guidance to protect such critical infrastructure sectors.
 In many cases, the guidance and criteria used to audit critical infrastructure sectors is broad and may cover many (or all) critical infrastructure sectors.
 Cybersecurity guidance and legislation related to the critical infrastructure sectors may include relevant laws in each country (refer to chapter 3), each country's internal auditing standards, and international guidance documents relevant to the audit.

-For example, to better protect against cyber threats, the National Institute of Standards and Technology (NIST) facilitated the development of a voluntary framework of Pagerseoning standards and procedures for sectors to use.
-Specifically, in February 2014, NIST published the Framework for Improving Critical Infrastructure Cybersecurity, which has been translated into seven languages and has been adopted by many governments around the world.xii Much of the guidance specific to critical infrastructure is delineated in chapter 3 of this guide.
+For example, to better protect against cyber threats, the National Institute of Standards and Technology (NIST) facilitated the development of a voluntary framework of cybersecurity standards and procedures for sectors to use.
+Specifically, in February 2014, NIST published the Framework for Improving Critical Infrastructure Cybersecurity, which has been translated into seven languages and has been adopted by many governments around the world.
+NIST has also provided crosswalks-known as online informative references-between elements in NIST documents and those found in other guidance such as ISO standards, COBIT 2019, and others.
+Much of the guidance specific to critical infrastructure is discussed in chapter 3 of this guide.

-4.2 Challenges, risks, and threats for critical infrastructure sectors
+4.2 Challenges, Risks, and Threats for Critical Infrastructure Sectors

-According to the U.S. Department of Homeland Security, the threats that face critical infrastructure sectors can vary from natural disasters, man-made accidents, or malicious actions.
-Examples of these threats can include:
+According to the U.S. Department of Homeland Security, the threats that critical infrastructure sectors face can vary from natural disasters, human-made accidents, or malicious actions.
+Examples of these threats can include the following:

-- Geophysical, climatological, meteorological events, and other natural disasters: drought, earthquakes, extreme heat, extreme precipitation, floods, geomagnetic storms, hurricanes, tropical cyclones, volcanic eruptions, wildfires - Technological and industrial accidents, malfunctions, and other unscheduled disruptions: aging infrastructure, chemical spills, equipment malfunction, hazardous substance releases, industrial fires, large scale power outages, structural failures - Criminal and terrorist incidents, foreign interference operations, and other malicious actions: - cybersecurity incidents such as denial of service attacks, malware, phishing active shooter incidents, - supply chain attacks, vandalism, theft - foreign influence to spread misinformation or undermine democratic processes, untrusted foreign investment that give foreign powers undue influence over a nation's critical infrastructure, property damage
+- Geophysical, climatological, meteorological events, and other natural disasters: drought, earthquakes, extreme heat, extreme precipitation, floods, geomagnetic storms, hurricanes, tropical cyclones, volcanic eruptions, wildfires - Technological and industrial accidents, malfunctions, and other unscheduled disruptions: aging infrastructure, chemical spills, equipment malfunction, hazardous substance releases, industrial fires, large scale power outages, structural failures - Criminal and terrorist incidents, foreign interference operations, and other malicious actions: - Cybersecurity incidents such as denial of service attacks, malware, phishing active shooter incidents, - Supply chain attacks, vandalism, theft - Foreign influence to spread misinformation or undermine democratic processes, untrusted foreign investment that give foreign powers undue influence over a nation's critical infrastructure, property damage